-SUBJ: TAPER-LOC® SYSTEM DRY-GLAZE LAMINATED TEMPERED GLASS RAIL SYSTEM WITH SGP INTERLAYER 9/16" LAMINATED GLASS - L56S AND 9BL56 BASE SHOES
+SUBJ: TAPER-LOC® SYSTEM DRY-GLAZE TEMPERED LAMINATED GLASS RAIL SYSTEM WITH SGP INTERLAYER 9/16" LAMINATED GLASS - L56S AND 9BL56 BASE SHOES

-The GRS Glass Railing Dry Glaze Taper-LocTM System utilizing 9/16" laminated tempered glass with Sentry Glas+TM interlayer (1/4" glass plies with 0.06" interlayer) balustrade lights in a properly anchored, aluminum extruded base shoe and appropriate cap rail to construct guards for fall protection.
+The GRS Glass Railing Dry Glaze Taper-LocTM System utilizing 9/16" laminated tempered glass with Sentry Glas+TM interlayer balustrade lights in a properly anchored, aluminum extruded base shoe and appropriate cap rail to construct guards for fall protection.
 The system is intended for interior and exterior weather exposed applications and is suitable for use in most natural environments.
 The system may be used for residential, commercial and industrial applications where not subject to vehicle impacts.
 This is an engineered system designed for the following criteria: